Our drug and alcohol rehab program consists of an exact sequence of steps that enable a person to live happily without drugs.

 If the drug residues are not released from the fatty tissue during the drug rehab program, this can go on for years – even decades.
 Every cell in our body is renewed over time.
 This is called ‘tissue turnover’.
 The turnover for fat cells is extremely slow.
 So, little by little, as the fatty tissue dies and is regenerated, the drug residues are released and the cravings and symptoms are stimulated over and over again.

 This also creates continuous stress – which will help push the person towards drugs.
 He may say no over and over again, but giving in just once could put him back into the cycle of addiction.

 Another phenomena that contributes to relapse happens in the brain.
 Because the brain is used to getting the drugs, and when a person quits taking them the brain still physically wants them.
-It is dependant on them for ‘normal’ operation.
+It is dependent on them for ‘normal’ operation.
 At first, through withdrawal, it’s really bad.
 But it doesn’t stop there.
 Even as the withdrawal symptoms subside, the brain still “demands” the drug.
 This is another type of drug craving, and it’s extremely powerful.
 Powerful enough to make the person come up with reasons why he should take drugs again.

 If he does, he is once again caught in the addiction.